-Required forms for re-employment should be completed for PERS retirees after retirement.
+8. Required forms for re-employment should be completed for PERS retirees after retirement.

-Criteria Section 25-11-127(4)(a), Mississippi Code Annotated (1972), requires retirees to receive no more than one-half of the salary in effect for the position at the time of employment in a fiscal year.
+Criteria Section 25-11-127(4)(a), Mississippi Code of 1972 Annotated, requires retirees to receive no more than one-half of the salary in effect for the position at the time of employment in a fiscal year.
 Furthermore, counties hiring PERS service retirees are required to file PERS Form 4B, "Certificate/Acknowledgement of Re-employment of Retiree", with the PERS office within five (5) days from the date of employment of the retiree.

-Condition As reported in the prior two years' audit reports, we noted that the PERS Form 4Bs were not completed for any retired employee.
+Condition As reported in the prior three years' audit reports, we noted that the PERS Form 4Bs were not completed for any retired employee.

-Cause Controls were not in place to ensure compliance with the state laws.
+Cause Controls were not in place to ensure compliance with state law.